Giovita/spotify_album_api/README.md

 # Run App

-While on root directory, run `uvicorn api.fast:app --reload` from CLI to instantiate the server.
+While on root directory, run `uvicorn albums_api:app --reload` from CLI to instantiate the server.
 2. Go to